-A cryptic pregnancy is when a woman is unaware that she is pregnant.
-Sometimes the woman will realize she is pregnant when she is in the third trimester or only when she goes into labor.
+A cryptic pregnancy is when a person is unaware that they are pregnant until late in the pregnancy.
+This may occur as late as the third trimester or only when a person goes into labor.

 In this article, we discuss what to know about cryptic pregnancies, including symptoms, risk factors, and when to see a doctor.